 What is SeoulMate?

-Before my solo trip to Seoul last year, I found SeoulMate by chance and booked a tour with them to explore the lesser-known Jongno area of Seoul.
+During my trip to Seoul last year, I booked a tour with SeoulMate to explore the lesser-known Jongno area.
 The tour went so well that I felt determined to recommend them to anyone looking for authentic experiences in Seoul.

 Below are 7 reasons why you should book a Seoul Free Walking Tour with SeoulMate next time you visit this bustling city π.